International Garden Festival

 The International Garden Festival was a garden festival recognised by the International Association of Horticultural producers (AIPH) and the Bureau International des Expositions (BIE), which was held in Liverpool, England from 2 May to 14 October 1984.
 It was the first such event held in Britain, and became the model for several others held during the 1980s and early 1990s.
 The aim was to revitalise tourism and the city of Liverpool which had suffered cutbacks, and the idea came from Conservative Environment Minister Michael Heseltine.

 The festival was hugely popular, attracting 3,380,000 visitors.

 The festival

 The international horticultural exposition was held on a 950000 m2 derelict industrial site south of Herculaneum Dock, near the Dingle and overlooking the River Mersey.
-On this site was built sixty individual gardens, including a Japanese garden and pagodas.
+On this site were built sixty individual gardens, including a Japanese garden and pagodas.
 A large exhibition space, the Festival Hall, formed the centrepiece of the site and housed numerous indoor exhibits.

 Other attractions included a walk of fame, featuring numerous stars connected with Liverpool, and a light railway system (see below).
 Public artwork included the Yellow Submarine, a statue of John Lennon, a Blue Peter ship, the Wish You Were Here tourist sculpture, a red dragon slide, a large red bull sculpture and Kissing Gate (by Alain Ayers).